Black Friday: the day of dramatic demand.

 In retail, its application is immensely powerful.

-From understanding staff preferences to boost their productivity to personalising the customer offering, it eliminates the need for gut feeling and guesswork.
+From understanding staff preferences to boost their productivity to personalization for the customer offering, it eliminates the need for gut feeling and guesswork.

 And when it comes to predicting when and how often shelves need replenishing at peak times, its data-crunching capabilities are unrivalled by any human brain.